Misterio77/paste.misterio.me/README.md

 All the routes can also receive and return JSON.
 Just pass a JSON payload and/or put JSON into your `Accept` header.
 You can use `httpie`, for examploe.

-Lastly, we have a [work in progress CLI](https://git.sr.ht/~misterio/pmis) for interacting with the service.
+Lastly, we have a [nice CLI](https://git.sr.ht/~misterio/pmis) for interacting with the service.

 ### Where